-In the third year of the program, the resident completes two additional months of off service rotations (Surgical ICU/ER) and an elective in Craniofacial Surgery at the Institute of Reconstructive and Plastic Surgery.
+In the third year of the program the resident completes 2 additional months of off service rotations (Surgical ICU/ER) and an elective in Craniofacial Surgery at the Institute of Reconstructive and Plastic Surgery.

 The fourth year of the program consists of 12 months of rotations on the Oral and Maxillofacial Surgery Service at Bellevue Hospital/ New York University Medical Center and affiliated hospitals.
 The resident will function as a chief resident with experiences and expectations consistent with this level of training.
 During this final year of training, residents participate in cleft lip and palate surgical missions to Mexico and South America.

 It is required that each resident have an abstract or poster accepted based upon his or her research efforts for presentation at the AAOMS National meeting during their training.
-Faculty mentors and research supervisors are assigned early during Year One in the resident's program.
+Faculty mentors and research supervisors are assigned early during year 1 in the resident's program.